 By Taavet Hinrikus,Wise Co-Founder.

-An independent researcher compared Wise to 3 other US bank accounts, PayPal, Western Union and Moneygram.
-They found that we are on average 6x cheaper for...
+An independent research team compared Wise to 3 bank accounts, as well as PayPal, Western Union, Xoom by PayPal and Revolut.
+They found that we’re on average...

 An independent research team compared Wise to four German bank accounts and PayPal, Revolut, Western Union, Xoom.
 They found that we’re on average 2x cheaper...

 A dedicated comparison research team in Wise compared Wise to four Singapore bank accounts, as well as Instarem, Revolut and Youtrip by EZ link.
 They found...

 An independent research team compared Wise to 5 Japanese bank accounts as well as Revolut.
 They found that we’re on average 1x cheaper for spending ¥15,000...